PennyLaneAI/pennylane-lightning/pennylane_lightning/src/gates/cpu_kernels/avx_common/README.md

 Most cases, we implement a gate operation by splitting it into permutations, multiplications, and summations.
 These operations are translated into intrinsics in the compile time using C++ template mechanism.
 Permutations and factors for multiplications are often obtained from functions.
 Those functions are named by concatenating the function name it is called with `Permutation` or `Factor`.
-For example, `applyInternalInternalPermuation` returns a permutation that is required for `applyInternalInternal` function.
+For example, `applyInternalInternalPermutation` returns a permutation that is required for `applyInternalInternal` function.

 See [the document](https://docs.pennylane.ai/projects/lightning/en/stable/avx_kernels/implementation.html) for details of the implementation.